Status: Not Listed

-Diet: As larvae, spotted salamanders eat insects, small crustaceans and other aquatic invertebrates.
-Adults have a sticky tongue to catch earthworms, snails, spiders, centipedes, and other various invertebrates they find on the forest floor.
+As larvae, spotted salamanders eat insects, small crustaceans, and other aquatic invertebrates.
+Adults have a sticky tongue to catch earthworms, snails, spiders, centipedes, and other invertebrates they find on the forest floor.

-Typical Lifespan: Adult spotted salamanders live about 20 years but some have been recorded as old as thirty.
-Most spotted salamanders die before they reach the land-dwelling juvenile stage due to predators, disease.
-Larvae in vernal pools – temporary or seasonal pools of water -- will die if the pool dries up before they grow into juveniles.
+Adult spotted salamanders live about 20 years, but some have been recorded to live as long as 30 years.
+Due to predators and disease, most spotted salamanders die before they reach the land-dwelling juvenile stage.
+Larvae in vernal pools will die if the water dries up before they grow into juveniles.

-Spotted salamander eggs sometimes contain green algae which will consume the carbon dioxide salamander embryos produce and turn it into oxygen that the embryos can use.
+Spotted salamander eggs sometimes contain green algae.
+The algae will consume the carbon dioxide that salamander embryos produce and turn it into oxygen that the embryos can use.

 Animal Diversity Web, University of Michigan Museum of Zoology

 Our declining wildlife need urgent protection before they face serious risk of extinction.
 This bold vision for conservation funding could be the solution.Read More

 Urge Congress to stand up for polar bears and their young by opposing drilling in the Arctic National Wildlife Refuge.Read More